 If you are considering buying a Topaz, just take a look at the list of some of the properties Man has bestowed on this stone over the Ages.
 In the Middle Ages, Topaz prevented nightmares and encourage faithfulness, the Romans thought it improved eyesight; it gave the Greeks health and the Egyptians strength, the Indians beauty and longevity.

-The yellow Topaz is the stone of love and relationships!
+The yellow Topaz is the stone of love and relationships and makes for a great birthday gift!

 You may get all these things for the purchase of a stone that is far from the most expensive in the gemstone and jewelry trade.